barrins-codex/mtgdc-archetypes/README.md

 ## Data Structure

-All definitions are required to be placed under the `archetypes` folder.
+All definitions are required to be placed at the root of this repository.

 ## Archetypes